seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 - Check shape is within the planning area boundary, and remove any portion that is outside of it.
 - Check shape meets minimum size or is below maximum size

-Your new project comes with two preprocessing functions
+Your new project comes with two preprocessing functions, the second two building on the abilities of the first:

+- `src/functions/validatePolygon` - ensure polygon shape is valid, no self-crossing, and optionally is within min and max size guidelines.
 - `src/functions/clipToLand` - validate shape and erase portion that is over ocean.
 Good for land-based planning projects.
 - `src/functions/clipToOcean` - validate shape and erase portion that is over land.
 Good for ocean-based planning projects.

-These two preprocessing functions are already registered in `project/geoprocessing.json`.
-They will be published with your project as AWS Lambda functions, and you can then assign sketch classes in your SeaSketch project to use one of them.
+These three preprocessing functions are already registered in `project/geoprocessing.json`.
+If you were to deploy your project to AWS, they would become available to be assigned to a sketch class in your SeaSketch project.

 ### Example Features

+Each preprocessing function has its own smoke test:

+- `src/functions/validatePolygonSmoke.test.ts`
+- `src/functions/clipToLandSmoke.test.ts`
+- `src/functions/clipToOceanSmoke.test.ts`

-Each preprocessing function has its own smoke test - `src/functions/clipToLandSmoke.test.ts` and `src/functions/clipToOceanSmoke.test.ts`.
-They load example shapes from your `examples/features` directory, run the preprocessing function on them, and puts the output in `examples/output`.
+And each of those smoke tests uses the `polygonSmokeTest` helper function, which loads example shapes from your `examples/features` directory, runs the preprocessing function on them, valids the outputs, and saves it to `examples/output`.

-To test our preprocessing functions, we need to create test shapes within the extent of our Micronesian planning area.
+To test your preprocessing functions, we need to create test shapes within the extent of our Micronesian planning area.
 To do that, run this script:

 ```bash
 npx tsx scripts/genRandomPolygon.ts --outDir examples/features --filename polygon1.json --bbox "[135.31244183762126,-1.1731109652985907,165.67652822599732,13.445432925389298]"